 You’ve seen many a sunrise and moonrise, but unless you’re an astronaut, you’ve never seen an “earthrise” — a unique phenomenon that is only viewable from the Moon where the Earth appears to “rise” over the lunar horizon.

 Luckily, NASA’s Lunar Reconnaissance Orbiter (LRO) witnesses twelve earthrises per day and is equipped with state-of-the-art cameras!
-The robotic spacecraft created this stunning composite image on October 12, 2015:
+The robotic spacecraft captured this stunning composite image:

 NASA has released several iconic earthrise photographs over the years — most notably in 1966, 1968, and 1972 — but none compare to LRO’s latest capture, seen above.
 Pictured most prominently in the image are Liberia, the Sahara Desert, and Saudi Arabia, as well as the Atlantic and Pacific coasts of South America and the Moon’s Compton crater.